FabLabNeuenstadt/firmware/README.md

 ## Known Bugs / TODOs

-* Patterns longer than 252 bytes (excluding headers) are not yet supported
 * Pattern transfers which are longer than ~16kbit don't work reliably and may leave the device in a bogus state (requiring a power on reset before new patterns can be transferred)